Digits-Partners/Articles/README.md

     Another way of measuring the similarity between u and v, is based on the euclidean distance between these two vectors.

- 3. Sentiment classification problem allows to score to serve a decision-taking process.
+ 3. Sentiment classification problem allows to score a piece of text to serve a decision-taking process.
 Although there is a lack of sizable training set, words embedding helps to train algorithms even on small datasets

     - Transfer learnt embedding vectors from pre-trained algorithm and use them to represent words in the text corpus